HowcanoeWang/Floraecite/README.md

 After opening the programme, it will create a log file called __memeory.flo please DO NOT delete it!
 It records your mastery of species.

-This programme could list your least familiar specises at the first begining due to your using process!
+This programme could list your least familiar species at the first beginning due to your using process!

 ## Make your own database
 1. The 000.xlsx is the most important file that you should not change the name of this file.